Hofer-Julian/slidev-presentations/2025-02-munich-meetup/slides.md

 - 👤 Julian Hofer
 - ⚛️ Background in Physics
 - 💬 Thinks that languages are cool
-- 🤓 Loves to talk about package managers
+- 🤓 Loves to talk about dependency management

 ---
 layout: center